 We look at hormones and the change in hormonal landscape as a result of a single stressful event or an extended stressful period in your life.
 We end with an advice on tools and techniques available to you in addressing those negative effects on your hair.

 Hair loss may accompany a wide array of hormonal disorders.
 Most patients with that condition have diffuse non-scarring alopecia, such as anagen effluvium, telogen effluvium or androgenetic alopecia.
 We focus on telogen effluvium, as this is what’s known as a temporary, reversible, stress-related hair loss.

 What is stress?

 When you feel under threat, your nervous system responds by releasing a flood of stress hormones, including adrenaline and cortisol, which rouse the body for emergency action.
 Your heart beats faster, muscles tighten, blood pressure rises, breath quickens, and your senses become sharper.
 These physical responses are there to increase your strength and stamina, speed up your reaction time and enhance your focus—preparing you to either fight or flee from the danger at hand.
-This can either be triggered by a single event – which doesn’t lead to immediate hair los, or prolonged stressful situations – which does.
+This can either be triggered by a single event – which doesn’t lead to immediate hair loss, or prolonged stressful situations – which does.
 Our bodies can maintain a fight-or-flight response over an extended time period.
-Think, important deadlines at work, new job, moving home, bereavement – all these can cause prolonged periods of stress, which is worse than a single event when it comes to hair growth.
+Think, important deadlines at work, getting a new job, moving home, bereavement – all these can cause prolonged periods of stress, which is worse than a single event when it comes to hair growth.
 This continued uphold prevent healthy movement of a hair follicle through the growth stages.

 Hair growth cycle during stress